 The person sees that free PDF or wants to attend this free webinar.
 And in order to do so, they will have to enter their email address.
 That gets them into your system.
 When they enter their email address two things happen.

 1: In the background, their email address is sent on to your autoresponder (database software).

 2: They are then forwarded to a “bridge page” where you explain the benefits of the product/software or they get sent directly to the item.

-For the purpose of this article I will say that the lead magnet is typically free or anything under $10.00.
+For the purpose of this article, I will say that the lead magnet is typically free or anything under $10.00.
 A low ticket item I would categorize as anywhere under $500.
 Mid-ticket is between $500 and $997.
-The high ticket is typically $997 and above.
+High-ticket is typically $997 and above.
 Then when you get into masterminds and island get-a-ways it can go up to $20, $30, $40 thousand dollars.
 I have not attended any masterminds or island get-a-ways so I will not be discussing those in this blog. 😀